Chowrasta (Darjeeling)

 Chowrasta "Intersection" lit. where four roads meet) is a historical public square in the Victorian era hill resort town of Darjeeling in the state of West Bengal, India.
 Located in the heart of the town it was the fashionable place of assembly for residents and visitors in the 18th century.
-Chowrasta is situated on the ridge of the Darjeeling hill range and is now a focal center of tourist attraction and a popular spot for the residents to assemble, leisure or just stroll in the tranquility that that part of the hill station offers.
+Chowrasta is situated on the ridge of the Darjeeling hill range and is now a center of tourist attraction and a popular spot for the residents to assemble.

 Geography

 Chowrasta is perched at an altitude of 2134 m and on a clear day, one can see Mount Kanchenjunga the third highest mountain in the world and twelve other peaks of the Himalayan Range, all which are above 20000 ft.
 It came into being during the Victorian era in the mid 18th century owing to Darjeeling's cool climate, which was similar to that of London, the British established a hill station for its officials there.

-The square is lined with old yet prominent heritage stores (the oldest being Oxford Book & Stationery) towards the west and an open vista of rolling hills, snow peaks and shadowed valleys on the east, all under a deep blue sky surrounded by very old pine trees.
+The square is lined with old stores (the oldest being Oxford Book & Stationery); towards the west is are hills and to the east are valleys.

-Numerous benches are dotted all around the promenade for people to sit and watch 'life go by' (local or native residents were refrained for sitting on these benches during the British rule in India).
 Although it is closed to all vehicles, Chowrasta is well connected to Darjeeling town and is at an accessible proximity from all parts of the Darjeeling hill range.
 Two main road arteries of the town, Nehru Road and Dr Zakir Hussain Road, culminate at Chowrasta and so do the two ends of Mall Road which winds around Observatory Hill and Mahakal Temple.
 Both ends of the Mall Road meet at Chowrasta from the north.
 There are few other narrow roads and footpaths which terminate and originate at Chowrasta.

 Social and tourist significance

-Chowrasta is the heart and social center of Darjeeling and it witnesses many social, cultural, educational and political activities throughout the year.
-Few coffee shops and restaurants have mushroomed around it over the years and with mobile vendors on foot selling tea and snacks on the square itself.
-During tourist season one can enjoy a leisurely pony ride on the Mall Road.
+Chowrasta is the social center of Darjeeling and witnesses many cultural and political activities throughout the year.
+A few coffee shops and restaurants have grown around it over the years.
+Activities available include pony rides along the Mall Road.